trozware/troznet/_posts/2016-11-17-looking-for-beta-testers.md

   - beta
 macappname: Work
 macappimage: /icons/Work128.png
-macappdesc: A project organizer for developers, designers, students or any professional who works with multiple projects involving files & folders, web pages, email addresses and lists of to-do's.
+macappdesc: A project organizer for developers, designers, students or any professional who works with multiple projects involving files & folders, web pages, email addresses and lists of tasks.
 ---

 I am looking for beta testers for my latest Mac app: **[Work][1]**.

-**Work** is a project organizer app for developers, designers, students or any professional who works with multiple projects involving files & folders, web pages, email addresses and lists of to-do's.
+**Work** is a project organizer app for developers, designers, students or any professional who works with multiple projects involving files & folders, web pages, email addresses and lists of tasks.
 Click the link above for more information and help for getting started.

 **Work** requires macOS 10.12 or OS X 10.11.